2 Things That Can Make or Break Your Remote TeamRamon Ray

 Collaboration is a Necessity

 One of Slater’s biggest pieces of advice to any entrepreneur is that it’s helpful to understand that you cannot do everything.
 She knows her own strengths and weaknesses and finds the best people to help with the weaknesses.
 This is where communication and collaboration come into play.

 In her world, Slater Success Coaching is all about “we” not “me.”
 Slater knows that she doesn’t want to be good at everything and she recognizes that her weakness involves technology, so she hires people to help her with that.
 By recognizing her weaknesses, she gets to put her energy into what helps her continue to scale her business.
 If she wasn’t able to recognize her weaknesses, she would waste her time trying to figure everything out.

 Another piece of advice that Slater gives to entrepreneurs is to not be afraid of being old-fashioned.
-Slater has a remote team, but they meet weekly with a 60-minute phone call.
+Slater manages a remote team, but they meet weekly with a 60-minute phone call.
 This call helps the team build culture through regular communication.
 In many cases, when teams work remotely, they usually communicate through email or apps like Slack.
 But, with Slater, the phone call allows everyone to brainstorm and develop ideas together.
 Slater might be the owner of the business, but she is not the owner of all of the ideas – her team builds ideas together.

 When her team isn’t on the phone, they have figured out how to use communication and collaboration through Slack and their various channels.
 Slack helps Slater organize her time.
 Since she gets over 150 emails per day, she relies on Slack to showcase priorities.
 With emails, she sees a bottleneck, but with Slack, she can make choices as certain channels trigger reactions from her.
 She can also tell if something is wrong because messages will show up in unexpected channels.